 USMA and was commissioned a Second Lieutenant.
-I have been on active duty continuously since June 1990, including the four USMA years.
+I have been on active duty continuously since June 1992, including the four USMA years.

-For all these years, I have maintained my domicile in NN, at the address of the house where I was born in 1972 and where I was living, with my parents and siblings, when I graduated from high school in 1990 and then reported to the USMA.
-My father passed away in 2001, and in 2002 my mother sold the house and moved to Florida, where she lives in a retirement community.
+For all these years, I have maintained my domicile in NN, at the address of the house where I was born in 1974 and where I was living, with my parents and siblings, when I graduated from high school in 1992 and then reported to the USMA.
+My father passed away in 2001, and in 2002 my mother sold the house and moved to Florida, where she now lives in a retirement community.
 I have no relatives living in NN and no place to receive mail in the town.
-I have been told that the house where I spent my childhood, from 1972 to 1990, was recently torn down.
+I have been told that the house where I spent my childhood, from 1974 to 1992, was recently torn down.

 I have always said that I intend to return to NN when I retire from the Army, but until recently I did not give the matter much thought.
 Now that I am within a few months of my retirement date, I am giving the matter a great deal of thought.
-I will only be 48 when I retire from the Army at the end of this year, and I will not be ready to "retire-retire" in the military lingo.
+I will only be 46 when I retire from the Army at the end of next year, and I will not be ready to "retire-retire" in the military lingo.
 There are literally no job opportunities for retired Colonels in the little town of NN.
 I have no house to return to in NN and no relatives there.
 Most of my high school classmates have moved away, and a few of them are dead.
 Now that I really think about the question, I see very little reason to move back to the small town that I left almost 30 years ago.

 I have my physical residence in Arlington, Virginia, in a nice condo that I bought.
 From my home, it is a long walk or a short bus ride to my Pentagon office.
 I have already started looking for post-retirement employment in the DC metropolitan area.
-I expect that I will remain in my condo after I retire on 12/31/2018 and start a new civilian job in DC a few days later.
+I expect that I will remain in my condo after I retire on 12/31/2020 and start a new civilian job in the DC area a few days later.

-In 2017, I got interested in Virginia's election of a new Governor, Lieutenant Governor, Attorney General, and members of the lower house of the state legislature.
+In 2019, I got interested in Virginia's election of members of the state legislature.
 I thought about registering to vote in Arlington so that I could participate in that election but based on your advice I decided not to do that.
-I don't want to pay Virginia state income tax and personal property tax on my automobile until I must do so.3
+I don't want to pay Virginia state income tax and personal property tax on my automobile until I must do so.

-I will still be on active duty at the time of the New Hampshire primary in September and the general election in November.
-I recently contacted the NN Town Clerk and asked her to send me an absentee ballot for the September primary and November general election to my Arlington home address.
+I will still be on active duty at the time of the New Hampshire presidential primary in February, the regular primary in September, and the general election in November.
+I recently contacted the NN Town Clerk and asked her to send me absentee ballots for these 2020 elections to my Arlington address.
 She asked me lots of questions about my military status, my plans to retire from the Army soon, and my plans about where to live after retirement.
-She told me that she will not send me absentee ballots this year unless and until I send her a sworn and notarized affidavit to the effect that I will be returning to NN after I retire from the Army.
-I cannot make such a statement under oath, because at this point it is most likely that I will return to New Hampshire after I retire from the Army at the end of this year.
+She told me that she will not send me absentee ballots in 2020 unless and until I send her a sworn and notarized affidavit to the effect that I will be returning to NN after I retire from the Army.
+I cannot make such a statement under oath, because at this point it is most likely that I will not return to New Hampshire after I retire from the Army at the end of next year.

-3Please see law Review 17061(June 2017).
+Please see Law Review 17061 (June 2017).